-Consumers can register at DMA’s consumer website: DMAchoice.org.
-There is no fee for online registration, and registering online is the fastest way to see results.
+Consumers can register at ANA’s consumer website: DMAchoice.org.
+Registering online is the fastest way to see results.
 Online, DMAchoice offers consumers a simple, step-by-step process that enables them to decide what mail they do and do not want.
 It is designed to more efficiently reduce the amount of mail that consumers do not want – or want less of – and increase the amount of mail that they do want by offering separate categories for consumers to consider, such as catalogs and magazines, instead of grouping them all into one category.

 DMAchoice also directly links the consumer to a company so that the consumer’s preferences can be managed; that way, the consumer and company can have a good business relationship by communicating effectively with one another.

-In addition, DMAchoice online offers registration for DMA’s:
+In addition, DMAchoice online offers registration for ANA’s:

-If you do not wish to complete your registration online, you can register for DMAchoice by using the mail-in form that is online: fill out the form at DMAchoice.org with all required information, print it and mail with a $1 processing fee (check or money order payable to DMA) to the address below.
+If you do not wish to complete your registration online, you can register for DMAchoice by using the mail-in form that is online: fill out the form at DMAchoice.org with all required information, print it and mail with a $3 processing fee (check or money order payable to ANA) to the address below.

-If you do not have access to the Internet, you can register by sending your name and address (with signature), along with a $1 processing fee (check or money order payable to DMA) to:
+If you do not have access to the Internet, you can register by sending your name and address (with signature), along with a $3 processing fee (check or money order payable to ANA) to:

 Processing by mail takes longer than online registration.
 Categorical and specific company or organization opt-out requests, and other preference services, are not offered through mailed-in requests.